-12.1.4 Policy

-The banks should review their investment policy and ensure that it provides for the nature and extent of investments intended to be made in Non-SLR instruments now permitted, the risk parameters and cut-loss limits for holding / divesting the investments.
+12.1.4 The banks should review their investment policy and ensure that it provides for the nature and extent of investments intended to be made in Non-SLR instruments now permitted, the risk parameters and cut-loss limits for holding / divesting the investments.
 The banks should put in place proper risk management systems for capturing and analyzing the risk in respect of Non-SLR investments and taking remedial measures in time.

-12.1.5 Review
+Review

-The Board should review the following aspects of Non-SLR investment at least at half-yearly intervals:

-a) Total business (investment and divestment) during the reporting period.

-b) Compliance with prudential limits prescribed for non-SLR investment.

-c) Compliance with the prudential guidelines issued by Reserve Bank on non-SLR securities.

-d) Rating migration of the issuers/issues held in the bank's books and consequent diminution in the portfolio quality.

-e) Extent of non-performing investments in the non-SLR category and sufficient provision thereof.
+- 12.1.5 The Board should review the following aspects of Non-SLR investment at least at half-yearly intervals: - (a) Total business (investment and divestment) during the reporting period. - (b) Compliance with prudential limits prescribed for Non-SLR investment. - (c) Compliance with the prudential guidelines issued by Reserve Bank on Non-SLR securities. - (d) Rating migration of the issuers/issues held in the bank's books and consequent diminution in the portfolio quality. - (e) Extent of non-performing investments in the Non-SLR category and sufficient provision thereof.

-12.1.6 Disclosure
+Disclosure

-The banks should disclose the details of the issuer-wise composition of Non-SLR investments and the non-performing investments in the 'Notes on Accounts' of the balance sheet, as indicated in the Annex.
+12.1.6 The banks should disclose the details of the issuer-wise composition of Non-SLR investments and the non-performing investments in the 'Notes on Accounts' of the balance sheet, as indicated in Annex III.

-12.2 Bonds/ Debentures received through SC/RC
+12.2 Bonds/ Debentures received through Securitisation/Reconstruction Companies (SC/RC)

-(i) The bonds/ debentures received by the banks as sale consideration towards sale of financial assets to Securitisation / Reconstruction Companies, will be classified as non-SLR investments in the books of the banks and accordingly the valuation, classification and other norms applicable to non-SLR investments of banks as prescribed by RBI from time to time, would be applicable to the instruments received by the banks by way of sale consideration from SC/ RC.
-Primary (urban) co-operative banks are allowed to hold these investments, over and above the limit of 10% of its deposits as on 31 March of the previous year, for non-SLR securities.
-Primary (urban) co-operative banks are not permitted to make any direct investment in the security receipts, pass-through certificates, or bonds/ debentures issued by SC/RC.
+(i) The bonds/ debentures received by the banks as sale consideration towards sale of financial assets to SC/RCs, will be classified as Non-SLR investments in the books of the banks and accordingly the valuation, classification and other norms applicable to Non-SLR investments of banks as prescribed by Reserve Bank from time to time, would be applicable to the instruments received by the banks by way of sale consideration from SC/ RC.
+UCBs are allowed to hold these investments, over and above the limit of 10% of its deposits as on 31 March of the previous year, for Non-SLR securities.
+UCBs are not permitted to make any direct investment in the security receipts, pass-through certificates, or bonds/ debentures issued by SC/RC.

-(ii) When a bank sells its financial assets to SC/RC, on transfer the same would be removed from the books of the bank.

-(iii) If the sale to SC/RC is at a price below the net book value (NBV) (i.e. book value less the provision held), the shortfall should be written off/ debited to P&L A/c of that year, subject to the provisions of co-operative societies acts/rules/administrative guidelines in regard to write-off of debts.

-(iv) If the sale is for a value higher than the NBV, the excess provision will not be reversed but will be utilized to meet the shortfall/loss on account of sale of other financial assets to SC/RC.
+- (ii) When a bank sells its financial assets to SC/RC, on transfer the same would be removed from the books of the bank. - (iii) If the sale to SC/RC is at a price below the Net Book Value (NBV) (i.e. book value less the provision held), the shortfall should be written off/ debited to Profit & Loss Account of that year, subject to the provisions of co-operative societies acts/rules/administrative guidelines in regard to write-off of debts. - (iv) If the sale is for a value higher than the NBV, the excess provision will not be reversed but will be utilized to meet the shortfall/loss on account of sale of other financial assets to SC/RC.

 12.3.
-Placement of deposits with other banks by primary (urban) cooperative banks (UCBs)
+Placement of deposits with other banks by UCBs